mcfletch/2daypython/lessonplan.rst

     ValueError: could not convert string to float:  Aquamarine Falcon

-* when functions call other functions, the system creates a "stack" of "frames", an uncaught exception will, by default, print out a "traceback" of these frames
+* when functions call other functions, the system creates a "stack" of "frames", an uncaught error will, by default, print out a "traceback" of these frames

   * when something goes wrong, you use the traceback to help you find out where and what the problem was